University of Mary: Gallery

+Rankings

+University of Mary is endorsed by The Newman Guide to Choosing a Catholic College and is recognized as a college of distinction with notable programs in education, business, engineering, and nursing.
+The National Council of State Boards of Nursing exam results (i.e. NCLEX) ranked the University of Mary's nursing program as #1 regionally and #1 of 2,061 nursing programs nationwide in 2019, and again in 2021 as #1 of 2,145 nursing programs nationwide.

 Athletics

 The University of Mary is a member of the NCAA Division II and the Northern Sun Intercollegiate Conference.

 The University of Mary athletics teams are known as the "Marauders," and the team colors are blue and orange.
 The Marauders field teams in 18 varsity sports, including golf, football, basketball, swimming, soccer, indoor track and field, outdoor track and field, cross country, volleyball, baseball, softball, wrestling, and tennis.
-In 2018–19, the Marauders also launched an American Collegiate Hockey Association hockey team, finishing its inaugural season 39-6-2.
+In 2018–19, the Marauders also launched an American Collegiate Hockey Association hockey team, finishing its inaugural season 39–6–2, winning two national championships in ACHA Division 2 before moving to ACHA Division 1 in 2023.